California laws about operating motor vehicles

 Vehicles and pedestrians

-- Lo Que Los Peatones y Los Conductores Desean Que Se Sepa Mutuamente – spanish brochure
+- Lo Que Los Peatones y Los Conductores Desean Que Se Sepa Mutuamente (en español)

-- The 3 foot rule – This new CA vehicle code requires motorists to give at least three feet of clearance when passing people riding bikes.
+- The 3 foot rule – California vehicle code requires motorists to give at least three feet of clearance when passing people riding bikes.

-- What Motorists Want Bicyclists to Know/What Cyclists Want Motorists to Know – english brochure
+- What Motorists Would Like Cyclists to Know/What Cyclists Would Like Motorists to Know (English brochure)